josemotta/IoT.Starter.Api/gpio-base/readme.md

 ## Infrared + Keyes IR input 838B

-From 0.9.4+ LIRC is distributed with a default configuration based on the `devinput` driver.
-This should work out of the box with the following limitations:
+Starting from LIRC Version 0.9.4+, the Debian distribution comes with a default configuration based on the `devinput` driver.
+This scheme should work out of the box with the following limitations:

-- There must be exactly one capture device supported by the kernel
+- There must be exactly one capture device supported by the kernel.
 - The remote(s) used must be supported by the kernel.
 - There is no need to do IR blasting (i. e., to send IR data).

 Linux Raspbian 4.9.54-v7+ supports several IR drive options.
 First option is the best  if you just need IR input for remote control because `devinput` drive is already set.
 There is a second option to shutdown the RPI through a GPIO pin.
-If IR output is needed then then you should follow option 3, in order to fully install and configure the Linux Infrared Remote Control for Raspberry Pi.
+But if IR output is needed then you should follow option 3, in order to fully install and configure the *Linux Infrared Remote Control for Raspberry Pi*.

 ### option 1: gpio-ir